 So now that we’ve covered the best 15 long-term investments of 2019, alongside 10 crucial investment strategies, we are now going to list 5 of the best platforms that can facilitate your long-term investment goals.

 The platform that you decide to go with will depend on your individual circumstances, and should include key factors such as fees, user-friendliness and the type of assets that are listed.

-Much like in the case of eToro, Plus 500 are a leading CFD broker that specializes in a full range of assets.
+Plus 500 is a leading CFD broker that specializes in a full range of assets.
 If you’re looking for a straight-forward broker that hosts most than 2,000 securities, then it might be worth checking Plus500 out.

 Alongside offering commission-free trades, the broker are one of the most established in the online investment space.
 This is further supported by their public listing on the LSE.